datacommonsorg/website/docs/new_deployment.md

 ## [Private Instance] Adding Data

 Each data import should be contained within a top-level folder in the GCS bucket associated with the instance.
-Within each folder, there should be exactly one `manifest.json`, exactly one TMCF file, and one or more CSV files.
+Within each folder, there should be exactly one TMCF file, and one or more CSV files.

-Each `manifest.json` should be structured as follows:
+Each TMCF file should have one node entry for each Statistical Variable in the import.

+CSV files should be structured so that each Statistical Variable has its own column.
+The first few columns should be reserved for other StatVarObservation properties, such as `observationAbout`, `observationDate`, `observationPeriod`, `unit`, etc.

+See the template CSV and TMCF files provided under the deploy/ path.
+They are called: `sample_data.csv.tp` and `sample_tmcf.tmcf.tpl`.

+Additionally, each private instance should also contain a `memdb.json` file.
+A template file is provided under the `deploy/` path with the name `memdb.json.tpl`.
+It contains important data import metadata and information about the hierarchical organization of the Statistical Variables (SVs) and Statistical Variable Groups (SVGs).
+Copy the `memdb.json.tpl` file to the private instance folder and rename to `memdb.json`.
+Then make appropriate edits to the file.

+The `memdb.json` file must have the following fields:

 ```json
 {